01726 70300 or 07733366644

 Outcomes & Future Therapeutic direction.

-We gather knowledge from study, research, experience, observation and interaction.
-By developing our knowledge base and integrating it into practical experience we can grow our effectiveness as practitioners.
-I have been a supervisor for 30 years’ in the commercial world, in statutory provision of mental health services and as a therapeutic supervisor.
-This experience is enhanced by my philosophy as described above.
+We gather knowledge from study, research and experience along with, observation and interaction.
+By Developing our knowledge base and then integrating it into practical experience we can grow our effectiveness as practitioners.
+I have been a supervisor for 30 years’ in the commercial world, as well as in statutory provision of mental health services and as a therapy supervisor.

-Humility to avoid assumptions and keep an open mind, along with an endless enthusiasm to learn, keeps my work fresh and new.
+Humility to avoid assumptions and above all, keep an open mind, enhanced by, an endless enthusiasm to learn, keeps my work fresh and new.